natcap/invest.users-guide/source/carbonstorage.rst

 Sedjo, RA and B. Sohngen.
 Carbon Credits for Avoided Deforestation.
 Washington, DC: Resources for the Future; 2007 October 2007.
 Report for RFF DP 07-47.

 Silver, WL, R. Ostertag, and AE Lugo.
 2000.
 The potential for carbon sequestration through reforestation of abandoned tropical agricultural and pasture lands.
 Restoration Ecology8:394-407.

-Skog, KE, K. Pingoud, and JE Smith.
-2004.
-Method Countries Can Use to Estimate Changes in Carbon Stored in Harvested Wood Products and the Uncertainty of Such Estimates.
-Environmental Management 33, Supplement 1: S65--S73.

-Smith, JE, LS Heath, KE Skog, RA Birdsey.
-Methods for Calculating Forest Ecosystem and Harvested Carbon with Standard Estimates for Forest Types of the United States.
-Newtown Square, PA: US Department of Agriculture, Forest Service, Northeastern Research Station; 2006.
-Report for NE-343.

 Socolow, RH.
 2005.
 Can We Bury Global Warming?
 Scientific American 293: 49-55.